puk18/DevConnector/README.md

 # DevConnector

-This Project was implemented using ReactJS, Node.js, MongoDB and Redux for state management live version:https://floating-crag-77001.herokuapp.com/login
+This Project was implemented using ReactJS, Node.js, MongoDB and Redux for state management <br>
+live version:https://floating-crag-77001.herokuapp.com/login

 # Available Scripts